rpldy/react-uploady/packages/ui/upload-paste/README.md

 # Upload Paste

-Its main feature is the `withPaste` HOC, which allows any component to become a trigger of paste-to-upload.
+The main feature is the `withPaste` HOC, which allows any component to become a trigger of paste-to-upload.
 A user pasting (ctrl/cmd+v) a file while focused on the element will trigger an upload